 But let me tell you, there are a few things we can do to minimize the appearance of a patchy beard-you can improve what you have and make it better, thicker and fuller.
 The good news is, unlike the hair on the head, over time, as we age, the beard and sideburns will become denser.

 But I get it, you don’t want to wait until you get older, so I’m going to give you tips you can do now to enhance the facial hair you have.

 Tip 1: Grow it out.
-Most of the time you probably started growing it out and once you saw those patches and the hair going nuts, you trimmed it… Give it a month a full month.
+Most of the time you probably started growing it out and once you saw those patches and the hair going nuts, you trimmed it… Give it a month, a full month.
 Sometimes all it takes is length, and if not, go to your groomer with long facial hair and ask him to shape it.
 He will leave your facial hair longer in the surrounding areas of the bald spots in order to cover those patches.
 Not that hard if you have a good groomer.

 Tip 2: Brush your beard.
 Use a Beard brush (it has wood handles and boar’s hair bristles).
 Brush it mornings and evenings.
 What you will be doing is training that hair to grow in a specific direction.
-Now, if you have a bald spot or less hair in a certain area, what you should do is brush the hair around it in the direction of that spot to help covering it.
+Now, if you have a bald spot or less hair in a certain area, what you should do is brush the hair around it in the direction of that spot to help cover it.

 Let’s face something though, if none of these tips helped, it’s time to trim it.
 Some men will never have a full beard unfortunately; is there a facial hair transplant surgery?
-Yes, its more common that you think.
+Yes, it’s more common that you think.
 Do we recommend it?
 Mhhh probably not.
-Unlike the hair on the head, a full beard is a trend and if in 3 years a clean shaved look it’s on, you will probably regret it.
+Unlike the hair on the head, a full beard is a trend and if in 3 years a clean shaved look is on, you will probably regret it.